edap/visualsTemplateTouchDesignerOF/README.md

 The TouchDesigner app play the audio file, makes the audio analysis and sends the OSC messages.

 ## Motivation
 I want to focus on the visuals part and not on the audio analysis part.
-OpenFrameworks gives me flexibility on the graphic side, touch designer gives me fast tuning of the audio band frequency.
+OpenFrameworks gives me flexibility on the graphic side, touch designer allows me to fast picking the band frequencies that I want to hightlight visually.

 ## Tuning